 If you’re considering taking a group of students abroad and are keen to keep costs down, see our simple money saving tips below:

-Despite the increase in low cost flights and popularity of budget airlines, the coach is still a cheaper option for travelling to Europe.
+Despite the increase in low cost flights and the popularity of budget airlines, the coach is still a cheaper option for travelling to most European destinations.

 Coach travel is also the more convenient choice for school groups, as it’s a door-to-door option and bypasses the hassle of an airport.

 If you do decide to travel by coach, make sure that you fill all the seats to keep the cost as low as possible.
 Remember that most are 49 – 53 seaters, so 44 students and 5 teachers is a good group size to work with in terms of keeping costs down.

 There are many new and refurbished hostels in Europe with fantastic facilities and in great locations.

 Great for larger groups and ideally suited for younger visitors, hostels offer a relaxed and friendly atmosphere for school groups and often have great communal areas for your group to spend time together in.

 We would also recommend staying in accommodation outside of the main tourist areas, which may mean outside of the city centre.
 As well as being more affordable, accommodation outside of the city centre will usually be less busy and, therefore, more comfortable for your group.
 And if you’ve travelled by coach, you’ll be able to use that to reach visits and activities in the city centre without having to worry about public transport costs.

 It's much cheaper to pre-book dinners at your hostel or hotel rather than eating out.